-- 7.1. any office of Deputy Mayor, or - 7.2.
-Chairperson of a Delegated Committee
+- 7.1. any office of Deputy Mayor; or - 7.2.
+Chairperson of a Delegated Committee will be regulated by Rules 4-6 (inclusive) of this Chapter, as if the reference to the: - 7.3.

-- 7.3.
 Chief Executive Officer is a reference to the Mayor; and - 7.4.
 Mayor is a reference to the Deputy Mayor or the Chairperson of the Delegated Committee (as the case may be).